 Since December 2003, there have been no gaps in the position lists.
-All of the NGC and IC objects have "accurate" positions, and all have now (June 2016) been looked at by a "modern" observer with the history of the object in mind.
-In particular, Wolfgang Steinicke has collected data for the NGC and IC objects, as well as usually considering the observational circumstances of its discovery; Steve Gottlieb is well along with his visual observations of all the NGC objects; Malcolm Thomson has extensive notes on many of the IC objects; Courtney Seligman is building a "Sky Altas" around images and detailed descriptive notes of each of its objects, including all of the NGC and IC objects; and I have notes for over 5000 of the NGC and IC objects (the "notes" files mentioned above), as well as Brian's and my collection of selected accurate positions.
+All of the NGC and IC objects have "accurate" positions, and all have been looked at (as of June 2016) by a "modern" observer with the history of the object in mind.
+In particular, Wolfgang Steinicke has collected data for the NGC and IC objects, as well as usually considering the observational circumstances of its discovery; Steve Gottlieb is well along with his visual observations of all the NGC objects; Malcolm Thomson has extensive notes on many of the IC objects; Courtney Seligman is building a "Sky Altas" around images and detailed descriptive notes of each of its objects, including all of the NGC and IC objects; and I have notes for over 5200 of the NGC and IC objects (the "Notes" files mentioned above), as well as Brian's and my collection of selected accurate positions.

 Still to be done is a reconciliation of these several lists.
 Most of the objects are labeled correctly in all the lists, but some differences remain.
 There are also differences of opinion among us as to which object(s) (if any!) a few of the numbers apply.